 The rocky intertidal areas on the Farallon Islands are predominated with red-turf and coralline algae.
 The most common algae at the Farallon Islands include encrusting pink alage (Corallina and crustose corallines), red and green turf and "leaf-like" algae such as Cryptopleura, Egregia, Endocladia, Gastroclonium, Gelidium, Mastocarpus, Mazzaella, Neorhodomela, tar-spot algae (petrocelis), Prionitis, Ulva, and invertebrates such as green and colony anemones (Anthopleura), and California mussels (Mytilus).
 The intertidal areas of the islands are highly productive and diverse.
 Over 200 species have been found, of which 5 were rare, and 7 were extended ranges.
 The mean annual percent cover for algae and sessile macroinvertebrates at the South Farallon Islands ranges from 148-255%.

-In 2012 and 2013, GFNMS will work with National Marine Fisheries Service, Tenera Environmental, and California Academy of Sciences to explore and map locations of the endangered black abalone (Haliotis cracherodii) on the South Farallon Islands.
+In 2012 and 2013, GFNMS worked with National Marine Fisheries Service, Tenera Environmental, and California Academy of Sciences to explore and map locations of the endangered black abalone (Haliotis cracherodii) on the South Farallon Islands.

 Natural resource managers use rocky intertidal data to determine the level and timing of restoration activities, to determine if new education programs to reduce trampling are needed, and to assess the need for new regulatory actions.
 The long-term data are "banked" into information "savings accounts."
 This information can later be "withdrawn" and used to determine the extent and damage from events such as oil spills and vessel groundings.
 Intertidal monitoring can also track shifts in sea level rise, impacts from increased storm events, freshwater inundation, and shifts in species ranges, distribution and abundance.
 The pristine, rocky intertidal areas at the Farallon Islands are far-removed from the coastal pressures and impacts found along the mainland – such as trampling and the collection of organisms, chronic oil pollution, contaminated water from streams and culverts, and other pressures from urbanization.
 Thus, researchers use the data from the pristine rocky intertidal communities at the Farallon Islands to assess the level of human-impacts to and pressures on similar rocky intertidal communities along the mainland.